berlinplan/berlinplan.github.io/readme.md

 > People with similar points of view tend to follow, share, and comment on each other’s posts.
 Discussion of racial attitude items with others having similar attitudes significantly increased the gap between high- and low-prejudice groups.
 Based on that, extremists who meet and interact with each other in a place get even more extremist, which can raise the gap of parallel societies.
 (114,115,116)

+#### What are the benefits of cultural dialogue within a society?

+> The exchange of ideas and debates lead to more polarization, as stated before.

 #### Can multiculturalism contribute to international inequality?

 > <sub> Multiculturalism is essential for the survival of psychopathic economies and has huge economic benefits. </sub>